ABDUL174/ABDUL174/README.md

 - 🔭 I’m currently exploring AI 🚀.
 - 🌱 I’m currently learning ML and learning about different algorithms 🛠.
 - 💬 Ask me about anything, I would be glad to help (if I could ✨).
-- 📫 How to reach me: Linkedin (preferable)
+- 📫 How to reach me: instagram (preferable)
 - ⚡ Fun fact: <a href = "https://www.theatlantic.com/science/archive/2017/11/how-the-zombie-fungus-takes-over-ants-bodies-to-control-their-minds/545864/#:~:text=And%20its%20body%20belongs%20to,ascend%20a%20nearby%20plant%20stem."> Some fungi create zombies, then control their minds </a>

 <br>